-While there is no landscaping proposed in the scope of this project, all disturbed areas will be reserved, and existing healthy trees will be preserved, and pruned.
+While there is no landscaping proposed in the scope of this project, all disturbed areas will be reseeded, and existing healthy trees will be preserved, and pruned.

-It is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval with the following conditions:
+The Urban Design Committee recommends that the Planning Commission grant final approval with the following conditions:

-- The proposed seating wall between the basketball court and the skate park include metal coping along the edges, enabling the wall to withstand impact from skateboards. - The applicant consider ways to break up the expanse of blank wall on the east side of the new addition, which is visible from Williamsburg Road.
+- The proposed seating wall between the basketball court and the skate park include metal coping along the edges, enabling the wall to withstand impact from skateboards. - The applicant consider ways to break up the expanse of blank wall on the east side of the new addition, which is visible from Williamsburg Road. - The installation of bike racks next to the basketball and tennis courts be included in the scope of work